MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 ## Background: Addressing Critical Challenges in a High-Stakes Environment

-This case study details the strategic redesign and technical overhaul of a vital healthcare resource hub encompassing over 10,000 pages of critical medical content.
+This case study details the strategic redesign and technical overhaul of a vital healthcare resource hub encompassing over 10,000 pages of critical medical content serving approximately 250,000 monthly users.
 Recognizing that the sheer volume and complexity of information were hindering patient access and operational efficiency, this project focused on improving information architecture, navigation, SEO, and content discoverability across diverse areas, including treatment options, insurance offerings, and clinic details.
 The goal was to create a more intuitive and reliable experience for patients seeking essential healthcare information and to streamline content management for administrators.

 ---

-## Tech Stack: Modern Technologies for Scalability and Performance
+## Tech Stack: Modern Technologies for Healthcare-Specific Needs

-- **Frontend**: React.js (for interactive UI), TypeScript (for code maintainability), Tailwind CSS (for rapid styling), Gatsby (for optimized static site generation), Webpack (for module bundling)
-- **Routing & Pages**: React Router (for client-side navigation), Gatsby’s `createPages` API (for dynamic route generation)
-- **Backend**: WordPress (for existing content), Sanity (as a flexible headless CMS for new content), Postgres (for relational data and historical records), GraphQL (for efficient data fetching), Firestore (for real-time admin workflows)
-- **State Management**: Local component state, derived state (for route context), synced state via GraphQL, Redux (for global application state like active filters and breadcrumbs)
-- **Testing & Optimization**: Jest (for unit testing), Cypress (for end-to-end testing), Cloudflare CDN (for content delivery and caching)
-- **Cloud and DevOps**: Gatsby Cloud, Netlify (for deployment and hosting), CI/CD (GitHub Actions for automated workflows)
-- **Version Control**: Git

-The selection of this modern tech stack prioritized performance, scalability, and the ability to deliver a dynamic and user-friendly experience crucial for patients seeking timely and reliable health information.
+### Frontend & User Experience
+- **React.js & TypeScript**: For building maintainable, type-safe interactive interfaces critical for healthcare applications
+- **Tailwind CSS**: For rapid styling with consistent design language across thousands of pages
+- **Gatsby**: Selected specifically for its optimized static site generation capabilities, reducing server load while ensuring fast page delivery

+### Content Management & Data
+- **Sanity**: Implemented as headless CMS with enhanced security controls to support our HIPAA compliance requirements
+- **WordPress**: Retained for legacy content with added custom fields for healthcare metadata
+- **PostgreSQL & Firestore**: Combined approach for secure data storage with real-time capabilities

+### Performance & Reliability
+- **GraphQL**: Implemented for efficient data fetching with minimal network traffic
+- **Cloudflare CDN**: Deployed with secure configuration for content delivery, with appropriate controls to maintain our healthcare data security standards
+- **Jest & Cypress**: Comprehensive testing suite ensuring reliable access to critical health information

+The selection of this tech stack addressed healthcare-specific needs like content security, accessibility compliance, and performance optimization for users who may be accessing information in healthcare settings with varying connectivity.

 ---